If you are concerned that you or someone you know has a problem with exercise addiction and/or compulsive exercise, here are resources that can help.

 Only you can make a change and overcome this addiction.
 I have seen time and time again individuals realize, perhaps for the first time, the full extent of the addiction, including the harm that is being done and what is at stake for their future, and then become motivated to make a shift.
 I have been trained in the assessment and treatment of process addictions, such as exercise, and can give you all the tools and information necessary to make a shift, however you have to open the door and walk through.

 If you suspect that you or someone you know is struggling with addictive or compulsive behavior around exercise, I encourage you not to wait to seek support.
-Please act now and schedule your initial consultation.
-To do so please call now at 720-441-2998 or click on the CONTACT tab and let me know a few dates and times that work for you.
+Please contact me to schedule your initial consultation.

 Also, please feel free to contact me with any questions or concerns regarding the treatment of exercise addiction.